On Invariants of Constant $p$-Mean Curvature Surfaces in the Heisenberg Group $H_1$

-One primary objective in submanifold geometry is to discover fascinating and significant classical examples.
-In this paper, depending on the theory we established in \cite{CL22} and utilizing the approach we provided for constructing constant $p$-mean curvature surfaces, we have identified intriguing examples of such surfaces.
-Notably, we present a complete description of rotationally invariant surfaces of constant $p$-mean curvature and shed light on the geometric interpretation of the energy $E$ \eqref{energy1} with a lower bound.
+\Abstract{One primary objective in submanifold geometry is to discover fascinating and significant classical examples of $H_1$.
+In this paper which relies on the theory we established in [\textit{Adv.
+Math.} \textbf{405} (2022), 08514, 50~pages, arXiv:2101.11780] and utilizing the approach we provided for constructing constant $p$-mean curvature surfaces, we have identified intriguing examples of such surfaces.
+Notably, we present a complete description of rotationally invariant surfaces of constant $p$-mean curvature and shed light on the geometric interpretation of the energy $E$ with a lower bound.}